Juank0621/Animal_Classification/README.md

 ## Project Goal

 The main goal of this project is to create an animal classification system using a dataset containing images of 10 different animal categories.
 The project involves training two architectures from scratch: a custom model and an EfficientNetB4 model.
 Additionally, two models are trained using transfer learning: SwinTransformer and ConvNeXt.
-The trained models can be found in the `models` folder.

 Once the training and fine-tuning were completed, a user-friendly **Streamlit** web interface was built, allowing users to upload images for immediate processing and classification results.